emilyhuynh98/graph-viewer/README.md

 ﻿# GraphViewer ReadMe

 ## Instructions to Run
-**Required dependencies:** Python3, PyQt5, PyQtGraph, NumPy.
-Tested on MacOS.
+**Required dependencies:** PyQt5, PyQtGraph, NumPy.
+Tested on MacOS using Python 3.

 These dependencies can be installed via ``pip install [dependency]``.